Have you ever heard of upselling and cross-selling?

 You should make use of popping on-web notifications.
 If your business uses Magento PWA Theme, it will allow sending daily notifications to buyers’ mobile phones even when they are not surfing the web.

 Moreover, you can provide them a coupon, discount, or free shipping or create a sense of urgency by a time-limited offer.

-The Thank-you page and follow-up emails are a good opportunity for convincing your customers to spend more on their next purchases.
+Using the Thank-you page and follow-up emails are good upselling and cross selling opportunities for convincing your customers to spend more on their next purchases.
 Besides, it will not interrupt the shopping process.
 Thus, there’s a higher likelihood that the customer would be responsive to the offer.

 Which One Is More Effective?
 Upselling Or Cross-selling?

 It is difficult to evaluate the two techniques.